 78 rpm Record Labels - H

-Although the labels below are pretty similar the one on the right says "Classic Record Company" at the top while the record on the left says "Made by Elite Record Mfgers."
+The Hit Record.
+1940s.
+Another label that Eli Oberstein was involved with.
+Although the labels to the left look similar the one on the right says "Classic Record Company" at the top while the record on the left says "Made by Elite Record Mfgers."

 Please email if you have questions, corrections or comments on anything you see.
 Thanks.